Tool Deep-Dive

 Weekly scoping

-"This Week" acts as a lightweight sprint board — tasks pulled in on Monday, closed out by Friday.
+"This Week" acts as a lightweight sprint board, with tasks pulled in on Monday and closed out by Friday.

 Backlog grooming